vladan-stojnic/split-brain-remote-sensing/README.md

 It can also be used to reproduce the results from the paper [Evaluation of Split-Brain Autoencoders for High-Resolution Remote Sensing Scene Classification](https://ieeexplore.ieee.org/document/8534634)

-If you find thi swork usefull and use it in your research please cite
+If you find this work useful and use it in your research please cite

 ```
 @inproceedings{stojnic2018analysis,